-Your Ghost Hunt at The Priest's Cottage
+Your Ghost Hunt at The Priests Cottage

 Why Ghost Hunt here?

-The building is steeped in layers of history—spiritual devotion, everyday life, and commercial reinvention.
-Many believe these shifting energies have left an imprint, making The Priest’s Cottage a truly unique site where the past lingers, and the boundary between the living and the dead feels at its thinnest.
+The building is steeped in layers of history, spiritual devotion, everyday life and commercial reinvention.
+Many believe these shifting energies have left an imprint, making The Priests Cottage a truly unique site where the past lingers, and the boundary between the living and the dead feels at its thinnest.

-Ghost at The Priest's Cottage
+Ghost at The Priests Cottage

-Wash Room: Often chosen for solo vigils due to its isolating atmosphere.
+Wash Room - Often chosen for solo vigils due to its isolating atmosphere.
 Reports include muffled voices, knocks, and doors rattling when the area is locked off.

-Bedrooms: Heavy, oppressive energy has been noted in the former priest and wife’s bedroom.
+Heavy, oppressive energy has been noted in the former priest and wife’s bedroom.
 Some teams describe pressure on the chest or a sense of being pinned down while seated quietly.

-Psychic Impressions: Mediums often pick up on the presence of a stern male figure, thought to be connected to the chapel’s clerical origins, as well as the energies of children.
+Visitors have often pick up on the presence of a stern male figure, thought to be connected to the chapel’s clerical origins, as well as the energies of children.

 Why It May Be Haunted

-These overlapping roles may have left behind residual energy, while other accounts suggest an intelligent haunting—spirits capable of interacting with the living.
+These overlapping roles may have left behind residual energy, while other accounts suggest an intelligent haunting, spirits capable of interacting with the living.

-History of The Priest's Cottage
+History of The Priests Cottage

-Built 1905: Designed by architect Charles Barker Howdill, the chapel replaced an earlier 1870s structure on the same road, reflecting the growth of the Primitive Methodist movement in Leeds.
+Built 1905 and designed by architect Charles Barker Howdill, the chapel replaced an earlier 1870s structure on the same road, reflecting the growth of the Primitive Methodist movement in Leeds.
+It once served as a religious and social hub, with a Sunday school and connections to local memorials.

-Listed status: In 1996 it was granted Grade II listing for its distinctive architecture and cultural value.
-Restoration work in 2017, supported by the Heritage Lottery Fund, preserved its historic façade.
+In 1996 it was granted Grade II listing for its distinctive architecture and cultural value.

 Your Event Includes